UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_05.md

 </center>

+Notes:

-Notes: It is good practice to pull any changes at the start of every work session before you start working on your local copy.
-If you do not do this, and your collaborators have pushed some changes to the project to GitHub, then you will be unable to push your changes to GitHub until you pull.
-This situation can be recognized by the error message shown in the image.
+It is best practise to
+pull any changes at the start of each work session before modifying your local copy.
+If you do not do this,
+and your collaborators
+have pushed changes to GitHub, you will be unable to push your changes to GitHub until you pull.

 ---
 ## What is a merge conflict?